naren54783/pge-mrad/README.md

 	├── package-lock.json   # Dependency lock file
 	├── package.json        # Project metadata and dependencies
 	└── template.yml        # AWS SAM template for deployment

+ Usage:

+Running the Server on local machine

+	To start the Hapi.js server locally:

+	npm start

+The server will start on http://localhost:3000 by default.

+API Enpoints :
+	POST /api/stations/process

+	Description: Process station data and upload it to S3.

+	Response: Confirmation message indicating if the upload was successful.

+AWS Deployment

+Steps for AWS Deployment

+1. Package the Application:

+  Use the AWS SAM CLI to package the application:

+	sam package --template-file template.yml --s3-bucket <your-s3-bucket> --output-template-file packaged.yml

+ Replace <your-s3-bucket> with the name of your S3 bucket to store deployment artifacts.

+2. Deploy the Application:

+  Deploy the packaged application using AWS SAM:

+	sam deploy --template-file packaged.yml --stack-name pge-mrad-api --capabilities CAPABILITY_IAM

+  This command will deploy the application to AWS and create the necessary resources, including the Lambda functions and API Gateway.

+3.Configure Environment Variables:

+  Set up the necessary environment variables for your Lambda functions, such as Stage, STATION_API_URL, AWS_REGION and S3_BUCKET_NAME in temaplate.yml file.

+4. Accessing the API

+	Base URL: After deployment, you will receive an API Gateway endpoint URL.

+	Testing the Endpoints: You can use tools like Postman or cURL to test the API endpoints.

+	Example using curl to test the /api/stations/process endpoint:

+	curl -X POST https://<api-id>.execute-api.<region>.amazonaws.com/Prod/api/stations/process \-H "Content-Type: application/json"

+ 	Response
+		 {
+		    "message": "File uploaded successfully - https://<baseurl>.s3.us-west-2.amazonaws.com/stations.csv"
+		}